F-Loyer/7guis-ocaml-lablgtk3/README.md

 The 6th challenge (Draw Circle) is not finished.

 The 7th challenge (Cells) won't be developped.
 Gtk doesn't provide a real table widget.
-The listi\_view is closed to this widget, but doesn't permit the selection of a unique cell.
+The list\_view is closed to this widget, but doesn't permit the selection of a unique cell.